Letter of Instruction (LOI) for The Aleph Institute's Tenth Annual MilitaryTraining Course and Shabbat with our Troops weekend 8-12 February 2017

 To: Military Chaplains, VA Chaplains, Lay Leaders and all Jewish Members of the US Armed Forces and Allied Forces.
 From: Chaplain (COL) Sanford L. Dresin, USA Ret, Director of Military Programs-Endorser, The Aleph Institute Cell: 302-494-7080

-The following is the LOI/MOI for the annual Aleph Institute (A DOD recognized Military Chaplain Ecclesiastical Endorsing Agency) Jewish Military Training Course and Sabbath with our Troops 17-21 February 2016
+The following LOI/MOI is for the Tenth Annual Aleph Institute Jewish Military Training Program and Sabbath with our Troops

 The Aleph Institute is a recognized U.S. Department of Defense Ecclesiastical Endorsing Agency.

-Background and Focus of the Training: The multiple global missions of today's military and the internal and external forces they generate impact not only on the force structure, but even more so on our service members and their families.
-This situation calls for a thoughtful review of the traditional chaplain skill sets, knowledge and abilities that lie at the core of a chaplain's armamentarium.
-The expanding mission that comes with significant budget constraints on personnel and equipment, demands that service members and their families be able to do more with less.
+Background and Focus of the Training: The multiple global missions and consequent high stress experienced in today's military from both internal and external forces impact not only on the force structure, but even more so on our service members and their families.
+This situation calls for a thoughtful review of the traditional chaplain skills and programs in achieving a higher level of personal resilience.
+Budget constraints on personnel and equipment, have required that service members and their families be able to do more with less.
 Naturally, chaplains, lay leaders and their families are not immune to this situation.
-We will therefore, look to the need for an increased and tailored repertoire of coping skills and a more proactive ministry.
+We will therefore, look to the need for an increased proactive and tailored repertoire of chaplain services and programs in the cause of greater resilience.

 2. Situation Ethics vs. Halacha (Jewish Law)

 5. Time Management as a force in stress reduction and building resilience.

 6. The Israel Defense Forces (IDF) Update and Lessons Learned